Win-Work/data-structures-portfolio/projects/project1.md

 What biases or collection gaps exist in the data:
 - Sample imbalance by track type: The comparison between strategies is far more balanced at some track types than others.
 Short tracks had 215 "pitted" samples but only 6 "stayed out" samples; road courses showed the reverse imbalance (17 pitted vs. 94 stayed out).
 This means the short-track and road-course findings rest on very small samples for one group, and may be disproportionately influenced by a handful of drivers rather than reflecting a broad pattern.
 - Selection bias in the pit/stay decision itself: The decision to pit or stay out is not random — drivers already running near the back of the field may be more likely to stay out since they have less to lose, which could make the "stayed out" group's results look worse than the strategy itself actually is.
 This limits how directly the results can be attributed to the strategy choice alone.
-- Data source reliability: pynascar is a community-maintained, unofficial package built on reverse-engineered NASCAR data feeds.During data collection, 4 of 30 targeted races (5593, 5595, 5601, 5608) failed to return data due to server errors and had to be ignored, reducing the final sample to 27 races.
+- Data source reliability: pynascar is a community-maintained, unofficial package built on reverse-engineered NASCAR data feeds.
+During data collection, 4 of 30 targeted races (5593, 5595, 5601, 5608) failed to return data due to server errors and had to be ignored, reducing the final sample to 27 races.
 - Non-points events: The initial race ID range included at least one non-points exhibition event (the NASCAR All-Star Race) and a qualifying event (the Daytona Duel), which do not carry the same stakes or strategic incentives as points-paying races.
 I ended up keeping the results in the notebook due to wanting to keep the entire dataset I had together.

 What would I explore next with more time or data?